 Kostadin Yanev, Founder

-To support the development process within a constantly evolving and expanding project scope, we adopted the agile methodology.
+To support the software development process within a constantly evolving and expanding project scope, we adopted the agile methodology.
 It was the only approach as flexible, fast and efficient as our combined teams.

 Meeting tight deadlines became especially crucial as CES 2014 was nearing.
 Even in this hectic period, Melon kept delivering results within deadline, as we had done consistently throughout the two years working on this project.